-The handover delay (Dhandover) is defined as the sum of the RRC procedure delay, which is 130 ms and the interruption time specified in section 5.4.2.1.2.
+The handover delay (Dhandover) is defined as the sum of the RRC procedure delay, which is 230 ms and the interruption time specified in section 5.4.2.1.2.

+NOTE: Handover delay requirement is equivalent to cdma2000 1x intra-RAT hard handover requirement T73m as specified in [15].

 When the UE receives a RRC message implying handover to cdma2000 1X, the UE shall be ready to start the transmission of the new reverse control channel in cdma2000 1X within Dhandover from the end of the last E-UTRAN TTI containing the RRC command.

 5.4.2.1.2 Interruption time